brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 compartment which is meant to spill something upon intruders when the door is opened.
-With this knowledge, PCs can attempt opening the door from a distance, perhaps with a fastened rope or telekinesis if anyone is trained in the Psychic attribute.
+With this knowledge, PCs can attempt opening the door from a distance, perhaps with a fastened rope or telekinesis if anyone is trained in the Movement attribute.

 Upon opening the door, a mass of rocks pours down upon anyone under or adjacent to the door.
 Make an attack roll for the door as if it had a